GabriellCastro/adx-backend/README.md

 # Run yarn to install dependencies
 $ yarn

-# At the root of the project (mz-backend)
+# At the root of the project (adx-backend)
 # Change the name from .env.example to .env

-# Run docker in the root of the project (mz-backend)
+# Run docker in the root of the project (adx-backend)
 $ sudo docker compose up -d

-# Run prism migrate on the root of the project (mz-backend)
+# Run prism migrate on the root of the project (ax-backend)
 $ yarn prisma migrate dev

 # To start the application